himanshuraj18/PlantsVsZombies/Readme.md

 4. Multiple User Support.

 ### Tools and Technologies Used-
+1. JavaFX
-1. JavaFX:  Animations in the game were implemented using Controllers and AnimationTimer available in the JavaFX platform.
+   Animations in the game were implemented using Controllers and AnimationTimer available in the JavaFX platform.
 2. FXML Scene Builder
 3. Intellij IDE
 4. Lucidchart for UML Diagram